charles-uno/charles-uno.github.io/_posts/2019-06-20-valakut-simulation.md

 | 3                                      | 11%  | 14%    | 36%    | 56%    |
 | 4                                      | 12%  | 16%    | 40%    | 61%    |

-<p class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
+<span class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
 T3.5 refers to hard-casting [[Primeval Titan:Titan]] on turn three, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T4" is the sum of T3 odds, T3.5 odds, and T4 odds.
 All values ±1%.</p>

 With zero copies of [[Simian Spirit Guide]], only about one in thirty hands can get [[Primeval Titan]] on the table on turn three.
 A single [[Simian Spirit Guide:SSG]] doubles those odds.
 A full set *quadruples* them.
 They also take our turn-four odds from fifty-fifty to two-to-one -- about an extra [[Primeval Titan]] by turn four every six hands.
 It looks to me like [[Simian Spirit Guide]] and [[Through the Breach]] are a package deal.
 If you cut either, you might as well cut both and just play Titan Shift, since you're not going to win on turn three anymore.